co90bymo/Write-ups-for-pwnable.kr/index.md

-Welcome,
+# Welcome

-This is a collection of write-ups for pwnable.kr challenges.
+This is a collection of my write-ups for pwnable.kr challenges.

-I’m going through them one by one, documenting how I solved each problem and what I learned along the way.

 I use these write-ups to reinforce my understanding - writing things out forces me to think through what’s going on instead of just moving on after solving a challenge.
 And to also think about what did not work.